CrunchyData/pg_featureserv/doc/content/installation/_index.md

 weight: 20
 ---

-This is just a short little page saying - hey we are about to cover installation
+This section describes how to obtain, install and run `pg_featureserv`.